Temporary Email vs Permanent Email: Pros, Cons, and Best Scenarios

 customer support replies

-Temporary email can fail you here if the inbox expires or becomes inaccessible.
+Temporary email can fail here if the inbox expires or becomes inaccessible.

 Many sites block disposable domains—especially: